Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 Mechanical Engineering

-You might love this if: You’re endlessly curious about how things move or work.
+You might love this major if: You’re endlessly curious about how things move or work.
 You enjoy tinkering, building, or taking things apart just to see what’s inside.

 You might be good at this if: You’re strong in physics and math, especially when it comes to motion, energy, and design.
 You like turning abstract ideas into tangible prototypes.

-Explore majors like: Mechanical Engineering, Mechatronics, Robotics
+Explore college majors and degree programs like: Mechanical Engineering, Mechatronics, Robotics

 Aerospace Engineering